 We can get caught in only focusing on the top of the sales funnel and activity level which we’re putting in which picks up where the previous pitfall leaves off.
 We throw more callers and more actual dials at the problem because we need more sales.
 We definitely need to make calls because we cannot simply wait around for prospects to call us, but this strategy is flawed because if our message and/or our technique are off, we could be creating a misdirected approach and the extra effort may not yield results which could be a waste of time and money.

-SalesScripter provides a helping managers to improve the sales funnel.
+SalesScripter provides a call script tool helping managers to improve the sales funnel.